christytan/OCI-GoldenGate/Goldengate.md

 - There are three components to this lab.
 The **source database** that you are planning to migrate to Autonomous, the **target autonomous database** in OCI and an instance of **Oracle Goldengate** server with access to both source and target databases.

-- The source database can be any Oracle 11g or 12c database with atleast one application schema that you wish to replicate to an autonomous database in OCI.
+- The source database can be any Oracle database version 11.2.0.4 or higher with atleast one application schema that you wish to replicate to an autonomous database in OCI.
 For the purpose of this lab, you may provision a 12.2.0.1 DBCS instance in your compartment in OCI and configure it as source.

 - The ATP Dedicated database instance you provisioned in [Lab 4](./ProvisionADB.md) can be used as a target database in this lab.
 Since this database is in a private network with no direct access over the internet, you need to either VPN into this network or setup a developer client / bastion host via which you can connect to your target atp-d instance using sql*plus or sql developer client.
-Reer [Lab 5](./ConfigureDevClient.md) or [Lab 6](./ConfigureVPN.md) to setup a jump server or setup VPN respectively.
+Refer [Lab 5](./ConfigureDevClient.md) or [Lab 6](./ConfigureVPN.md) to setup a jump server or setup VPN respectively.

 **Note: You cannot complete this lab without setting up access to your ATPD instance.
 Therefore [Lab 5](./ConfigureDevClient.md) or [Lab 6](./ConfigureVPN.md) are a pre-requisite to completing this lab as instructed.**